cciprianmihai/Binovate/README.md

    2: "aaaaa#aaaaa#aaaaa#aaaaa#aaaaa#aaaaa#aaaaa"

 }, where the `key` is the `id` and the `value` is created by concatenating all the columns together with a hashtag between them.

+## One last note: the solution proposed is not shuffling the date in file 2, comparing to file 1.
+But, because we use dictionaries for both files, when we search the `keys` and we match them, the solution works similar and the access time is still `O(1)`.
+So, the solution is still eficient and it takes in consideration that files 1 and 2 can have the data shuffled.